mimblewimble/grin-rfcs/text/0000-security-process.md

 [unresolved-questions]: #unresolved-questions

 - How can we further reduce centralization risk for Grin's security process?
+    - Disclosures are sent directly only to those listed in SECURITY.md.
+    This poses a centralization risk for the community as there is no way to trustlessly publicly verify actions taken by individuals involved in a disclosure.
+While this RFC is a step in the right direction, it does not completely remove centralization risk for the disclosure process.

 - How can we responsibly handle vulnerabilities in academic papers?
+    - It is possible that a vulnerability may be found in an underlying primitive at the specification level that Grin relies on.
+In this case not only do we have potential vulnerabilities in all implementations, but also in the specification itself.
+Without addressing these properly some may continue to use academic papers with vulnerable specifications as a reference for new development.

 - What role will formal verification play in Grin's future?